Achraf921/LiftLogic-WorkoutGenerator-ReactApp/README.md

-Here’s the README I wrote for your LiftLogic-Gym-WorkoutGenerator-ReactApp repository:

 LiftLogic

 LiftLogic is a React app designed to generate custom workout plans, track progress, and provide exercise guidance.
 With features like personalized routines, an exercise database, and progress tracking, LiftLogic empowers users to optimize their fitness journey.
 Perfect for individuals or groups aiming to lift smarter, not harder.